mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 Both, the ``--print-rules`` and ``--store-rules`` arguments, come with several options that allow to customize the textual representation of models.
 An overview of these options is provided {ref}`here<arguments-output-rules>`.
 ```

-When using {ref}`train-test-split`, only a single model is trained.
+When using {ref}`train-test splits<train-test-split>`, only a single model is trained.
 Consequently, the above command results in a single output file being created:

 - `rules_overall.csv`

-A {ref}`cross-validation` results in multiple output files, each one corresponding to one of the models trained for an individual fold, being written.
+A {ref}`cross validation<cross-validation>` results in multiple output files, each one corresponding to one of the models trained for an individual fold, being written.
 For example, a 5-fold cross validation produces the following files:

 - `rules_fold-1.csv`
 - `rules_fold-2.csv`